varnerlab/GapFindFill.jl/README.md

 bigM | optional | constant used in MILP model;
 nonZero | optional | minimum stoichiometric coefficient to be considered non-zero.

-Outputs:
+Outputs description:

 Argument | Description
 :--- | :---
 results | a dictionary, each key is an index of no-production-mebanolites, each value is a Set containing all possible gap filling ways with minimum number of added reactions.

 ## Reference: